-Introduction to the Ketogenic Diet (aka Keto).
+Introduction to the Ketogenic or Keto Diet for beginners.
 What it is.
 How to get started and what to expect.
+Plus, I’ve included a Keto Diet food list.

 So this post is really all about the basics.